Introduction: Understanding ACH Payments

 How Do ACH Payments Work?

-- Processing: The ACH operator processes the batch and forwards it to the receiving bank (RDFI).
+- Processing: The ACH operator gathers and organizes the transactions before delivering them to the recipient’s bank (RDFI).

-- Settlement: Funds are transferred to the recipient’s account.
+- Settlement: The funds are deposited into the payee’s account.

 Types of ACH Transactions